alodha100/AzureGitHubDevOpsStarter/README.md

 * Web App for Containers
 * Fully managed compute platform on Linux for deploying and running containerized web applications
 ---
-Launch an app running in Azure in a few quick steps Everything you need, created and ready to go:
+Launch an app running in Azure in a few quick steps with:
 - code repository,
 - CI/CD pipeline or Github Workflow,
 - and the necessary Azure resources.